 4. Ferreira LMR, Muller YD, Bluestone JA, et al: Next-generation regulatory T cell therapy.
 Nat Rev Drug Discov 18(10): 749–769, 2019. doi: 10.1038/s41573-019-0041-4

 Consider a primary immunodeficiency if infections are unusually frequent or severe, particularly if they occur in family members, or if patients have thrush, oral ulcers, periodontitis, or certain skin lesions.

 Do a complete physical examination, including the skin, all mucous membranes, lymph nodes, spleen, and rectum.

-Begin testing with CBC (with manual differential), quantitative Ig levels, antibody titers, and skin testing for delayed hypersensitivity.
+Begin testing with complete blood count (with manual differential), quantitative immunoglobulin levels, antibody titers, and skin testing for delayed hypersensitivity.

 Select additional tests based on what type of immune defect is suspected (humoral, cellular, phagocytic cell, or complement).